crate/crate/docs/general/dql/selects.rst

 ..
 CAUTION::

-    Queries with a like/ilike clause can be quite slow.
-Especially if the clause starts with a wildcard character.
-Because in that case CrateDB has to iterate over all rows and can't utilize the index.
-For better performance consider using a fulltext index.
+    ``LIKE`` and ``ILIKE`` clauses can slow a query down, especially when used in combination with wildcard characters.
+This is because CrateDB has to iterate over all rows for the comparison and cannot utilize the index.

+    For better performance, consider using :ref:`fulltext search
+    <sql_dql_fulltext_search>`.

 .. _sql_dql_not: